Prugna21/memoQ/README.md

 ### Setting Up Your Environment

-- Configure memoQ to your needs: set preferred languages, translation memories, and term bases.
+- Configure memoQ to your needs: set preferred languages, translation memories and term bases.
 - For scripting and automation, ensure you have the correct environment (e.g., PowerShell, Python).
 - Use the provided regex patterns by importing them into memoQ filters or QA rules.